NMR

 A limited number of student grants for participating in NMR 2023 are available.
 The grants consist of a fixed amount that can be used to support travel costs and/or registration fees.
 Grants will be given to students attending the workshop who lack sufficient funding.
 Preference will be given to students presenting a paper at NMR 2023.
 To apply for a student grant, please contact one of the chairs of NMR 2023.

-Venue
+Registration and Venue

 NMR 2023 will be held at Rhodos, Greece.
 Additional information on the conference location and travel planning can be found at the KR 2023 website.